On a Broken Formal Symmetry between Kinetic and Gravitational Energy: The Formal Symmetry in Relativity

 We emphasize that by treating gravitational energy as a property of the test mass, we are adopting a perspective radically different from that of canonical GR, which views it as a property of the spacetime region in which the mass finds itself.
 We adopt this perspective to explore this formal symmetry in relativity.
 To obtain the relativistic expression for $U$, rewrite (18) as

 This quadratic equation in $U$ has two distinct roots.
 The first is

-This solution is exactly symmetric in form to relativistic KE.
+This solution is exactly symmetric in form to relativistic kinetic energy.
 It is non-negative and decreases with increasing distance to zero infinitely far from the gravitational source.
-Further, given that
+Furthermore, given that

-where $ds^2$ is the spacetime interval, we should expect a large $U_+$ to be associated with a change in the geometry of spacetime, even though quantifying the change requires a re-expression of $U_+$ in terms of Energy density.
-Nevertheless, this solution is close to the general relativistic conception of gravitational Energy.
-The second solution is
+where $ds^2$ is the spacetime interval, we should expect changes in $U_+$ to be associated with a change in the geometry of spacetime in a manner that is qualitatively consistent with canonical GR, as for instance exemplified by gravitational time dilation.
+Even though quantifying the change requires a re-expression of $U_+$ in terms of Energy density, this solution seems very close in spirit to the general relativistic conception of gravitational Energy. \\The second solution is

 This solution differs from (20) by a sign in $\gamma_g$.
 It cannot be associated with the same geometric interpretation as $U_+$ because it is negative and increases with increasing distance.
 These are characteristics of Newtonian GPE.
-Notice that infinitely far from the source $U_-$ increases to a maximum value of $-2mc^2$, so that in a zero field the total energy of the test mass becomes $E=mc^2+(-2mc^2)=-mc^2$.
-But since the total energy here describes \emph{a mass at rest in a zero field}, this is equivalent to considering the 'net' rest mass to be $-m$.
-By taking the square root of (18) using the second solution and expanding to first order we get
+Notice that infinitely far from the source, where the field is zero, $U_-$ increases to a maximum value of $-2mc^2$, so that in a zero field the total energy of the test mass becomes $E=mc^2+(-2mc^2)=-mc^2$.
+But since the total energy here describes \emph{a mass at rest in a zero field}, this is equivalent to considering the `net' rest mass to be negative, i.e. the mass associated with rest energy $E$ is $-m$ if one chooses the second solution.
+Expanding $(22)$ to first order we get

-where both sides are negative: The left side because $U_-$ is always negative, and the right side because the choice of $U_-$ requires the 'net' rest mass to be negative.
-But since in the Newtonian approximation we consider $m$ to be positive, $v_g$ must now be interpreted to be imaginary in order for the sign of both sides to match.
-Hence, the imaginary appearance of $v_g$ is just an artifact, as mentioned above.
-As a final check, use the fact known from canonical GR that for a static spherical field
+Where the second term on the right can be cancelled by the arbitrary additive constant $2mc^2$ (Indeed the fact that one way to characterize the transition from relativity to classical physics is to take $c \rightarrow \infty$ further underlines the arbitrariness of such a constant in this context).
+In the absence of such constants, both sides are negative: The left side because $U_-$ is always negative except when the test mass is at infinity, where $v_g=0$, and the right side because the choice of $U_-$ for the gravitational energy requires the `net' rest mass to be negative.
+But in the Newtonian approximation we consider mass to be a positive quantity, and replacing $-m$ by $m$ while keeping the same interpretation of $U$-namely as $U_-$ as opposed to as $U_+$, the first order expansion of which is in fact just $\frac{1}{2}mv^2_g$-forces us to interpret $v_g$ to be imaginary in order for the sign of both sides to match in this approximation.
+Hence, the imaginary appearance of $v_g$ in Newtonian theory can be thought of as an artifact brought about by a mismatch in the signs of mass and gravitational energy, as mentioned above.
+Let us however briefly point out that it \emph{is} possible to interpret $v_g$ as an imaginary quantity even in a relativistic context under the same axiom as above.
+In that case, we must replace $\gamma_g$ by